 Scrap minimization.
 To minimize scrap, first determine the sources of scrap.
 Next, attempt to correct the largest sources first.
 Form 3 is provided as a tool for defining the problems that are causing scrap.
-After the cause is determined, refer to the Troubleshooting guide on page 29 for suggested solutions to various problems.
+After the cause is determined, refer to the "Troubleshooting guide" for suggested solutions to various problems.